People's commune: Ideological and economic motivations

+During the Great Leap Forward

 In their first few years of existence, the communes created a wide range of economic, social, and administrative issues and exacerbated the Great Leap Forward famine.
 The CCP leadership then made major reforms to the commune structure after the Great Leap and again in the decades that followed in order to make them more stable, productive, and efficient.
 Regardless of the stated goals of the communes, however, the PRC economy at the time was not oriented toward the countryside.
 Most productive industry was already located in the cities, and urban residents—those with jobs in key enterprises and industries—were the best-paid and best-fed in the country.
 As a result, the communes existed, above all, to extract grain from the countryside to support both consumption and production in the cities, and to employ surplus population when the cities grew too large.

 Communization proceeded on a largely voluntary basis, avoiding both the violence and sabotage that occurred during the Soviet collectivization.
-According to professor Lin Chun, China's collectivization proceeded smoothly because, unlike the Soviet experience, a network of state institutions already existed in the countryside.
+According to academic Lin Chun, China's collectivization proceeded smoothly because, unlike the Soviet experience, a network of state institutions already existed in the countryside.
+Academic Ken Hammond attributes the comparatively non-contentious process of collectivization in China to its gradual process in which productivity gains appeared to be made at each step.

+After the Great Leap Forward

+The communes also changed shape considerably over time.
+To address some of the early shortcomings, the central leadership quickly adopted major reforms.
+During the Great Leap, the leadership revised the free supply system back into a labor-based system of distribution.
+In late 1960, the unit of accounting through which labor and income were allocated was devolved from the people's commune to the production brigade.
+In many cases, these brigades corresponded to the high level agricultural producers' cooperatives that had preceded the people's communes.

+In 1961, the average size of the communes was reduced to one-third of the original, and the basic accounting unit (i.e., the unit at which productivity was measured and work points were allocated) devolved from the commune to the brigade to, in 1962, the production team.
+In the aftermath of the Great Leap Forward, as Mao Zedong retreated from guiding the economic course of the PRC, other members of the leadership enacted additional reforms to the commune.
+Particularly important was the reintroduction of the "Three Freedoms": private household plots, sideline industries, and small-scale animal husbandry.
+These "freedoms" enabled commune residents to maintain some basic subsistence measures outside of their commune work, and, as the communes became more efficient, commune residents were increasingly able to spend more time developing their own projects.
+Newly built communes did not retain the collectivized living arrangements and allowed for separate family spaces, even if residents still lived in large, central complexes.

+The production team remained the unit of account until agricultural was totally decollectivized between 1979 and 1982.